svoop/aixm/README.md

 ## Validation

-Use `AIXM::Document#complete?` to check whether all mandatory information is present.
-Airspaces, geometries etc have `complete?` methods as well.

-Use `AIXM::Document#valid?` to validate the resulting AIXM against the XSD schema.
+`AIXM::Document#valid?` validates the resulting AIXM or OFMX against its XSD schema.
 If any, you find the errors in `AIXM::Document#errors`.
 Since the data model is not fully implemented, some associations cannot be assigned and have to be left empty.
 The resulting validation errors are silently ignored:

 * OrgUid - organizations may be empty tags